Main menu

 These side effects include:

-Topical anticholinergics should not be used in young babies as it has been reported to cause toxicity.
+Topical anticholinergics should not be used in young babies as they have been reported to cause toxicity.

 Recently, concern has arisen regarding the potential risk of malignancy with the use of aluminium-containing antiperspirants.
 Specifically, there has been debate regarding the risk of cancerous changes within breast tissue due to systemic aluminium exposure.
 However, toxicity related to topical application of aluminium is still controversial as metallic salts have poor systemic absorption.